bilal-the-dev/Discord-to-discord-self-bot-forwarder/README.md

 # Discord to Discord Forwarder using Webhooks (Self-Bot)

 This repository contains a Discord self-bot written in Node.js that forwards messages from a source channel to a destination channel using webhooks.
 The user doesn't need to be an admin in the source server, just a member.
+ChatGpt integration as well, use AI to format and rephrase your messages and many more!

 ## Features